riflab/rifGEM/README.md

 # About Me
 Arif Darmawan

 arif.darmawan@riflab.com

 [www.riflab.com](https://riflab.com)

 # Change Log
 Version 1.1_20200616: Update to PyQt5 from PyQt4

 Version 1.0_20171121: First version

-Next, rifGEM will be upgraded for 2D and 3D Forward Modeling and Inversion.

 # Tutorial
 1. Intall Python and library